vraravam/natsumi-browser/README.md

 Craving the Single Toolbar look you can get in a certain other browser?
 Natsumi Append adds it to your browser of choice.

+> [!NOTE]
+> Single Toolbar does not support customizing the top toolbar yet.
+This will be addressed in a
+> future release.

 ### 🖱️ Scroll, not drag.
 #### Move your Picture-in-Picture windows with Scroll-to-move.
 ![](./images/pip-movement.png)